Aliuken/JobVacanciesApp_Java17/README.md

 > * The file [.dockerignore](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context-app/.dockerignore), to ignore every file inside **build-context-app** (except the folder **lib** and its contents) when building the **Dockerfile** image.

 In the file [build-context-app/docker-compose.yaml](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context-app/docker-compose.yaml):
-* Its variables are configured in the file [build-context-app/.env](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context-app/.env) overriding the default values.
 * **../src/main/resources/db_dumps** contains the database dump file: **mysql-dump.sql**.
 * **/AppData_Java17/JobVacanciesApp** is the folder that has the **curriculums**, **company logos** and **log files** used in the application.
 * **healthcheck** and **service_healthy** are used to check when the **mysql-dump.sql** file was executed, to start the Spring Boot app after that.